Big Joe Turner

 Turner was a huge man with a husky, booming voice who could out-shout a big band without amplification while projecting clarity and control.
 He was born in Kansas City, and it was in that freewheeling city’s jumping nightspots that he began his career as a bartender and singer.
 Kansas City was, in those days, a hotbed of jazz and blues whose many clubs rocked around the proverbial clock.
-As a young man, Turner worked at various of these joints—including the Backbiter’s Club and the Sunset Café—as a bouncer, bartender and singer.
+As a young man, Turner worked at various joints—including the Backbiter’s Club and the Sunset Café—as a bouncer, bartender and singer.
 It was here that he hooked up with pianist Pete Johnson (nominally referred to in the songs “Roll ‘Em Pete” and “Johnson & Turner Blues").
 Turner also sang with the big bands of Count Basie and Benny Moten when they came through town.

 Turner and Johnson helped popularize boogie-woogie and jump blues in the late Thirties and early Forties.
 “Everybody was singing slow blues when I was young,” Turner told Rhino’s James Austin, “and I thought I’d put a beat to it and sing it uptempo.”
-Crowds would clamor for Johnson to play some boogie—“Roll ‘em, Pete!”
-Make ‘em jump!”—and he’d oblige.
+Crowds would clamor for Johnson to play some boogie—“Roll ‘em, Pete!
+Make ‘em jump!”—and he would oblige.
 Thus did this duo help ignite a musical trend in the nightclubs of Kansas City and beyond.
-The songs Turner sang (and sometimes wrote) were often risqué, employing coy slang words and metaphors for sex in ways that would amusing a partying club crowd.
+The songs Turner sang (and sometimes wrote) were often risqué, employing coy slang words and metaphors for sex in ways that would amuse a partying club crowd.

 Turner recorded prolifically in the Forties for various labels, including Decca, National and Aladdin.
 He worked with Johnson as well as a number of other pianists, including such giants as Albert Ammons, Willie “the Lion” Smith and Meade Lux Lewis.
-In 1946, Turner had his first R&B hit, “My Gal’s a Jockey,” released on Herb Abramson’s National label.
-Abramson would go on to co-found Atlantic Records with Ahmet Ertegun 1948.
+In 1946 Turner had his first R&B hit, “My Gal’s a Jockey,” released on Herb Abramson’s National label.
+Abramson would go on to co-found Atlantic Records with Ahmet Ertegun in 1948.
 Meanwhile, Turner—who recorded for a bewildering variety of labels during this period—charted again in 1950 with “Still in the Dark,” issued on the Houston-based Freedom label.

 The 1983 album Blues Train, on which he was backed by Roomful of Blues and produced by Doc Pomus, was a late-career gem.
-Having outlasting trends until his sound had became timeless, Big Joe Turner continued to record and perform until his death in 1985.
+Having outlasted trends until his sound became timeless, Big Joe Turner continued to record and perform until his death in 1985.